stolle42/Tutorials/docker/introduction.md

 ```bash
 docker run --entrypoint "/bin/sh" -it helloworld
 ```
 Now you should have entered your container's terminal.
 You shell should show `/ # `.
 Try messing around in the file system.
-Most linux file commands should work here (e.g. list files, create a new dir, vi, cat,...)
+Most file commands should work here (e.g. list files, create a new dir, vi, cat,...)

 Now try installing a new package with the alpine package manager (apk):
 ```bash